tjhowse/stdoutflux/README.md

 ![A photo of a long ribbon of receipt paper printing from a receipt printer.
 Slashdot articles are printed on the paper.](images/demo.jpg)

-You can set the miniflux URL, API token, line length, and whether printed articles should be marked read (default false) with command-line arguments or environment variables.
+You can set the Miniflux URL, API token, line length, and whether printed articles should be marked read (default false) with command-line arguments or environment variables.
 CLI args take precedence.

     MINIFLUX_URL
     MINIFLUX_API_TOKEN